platformsh/template-builder/templates/nextjs-strapi/files/README.md

 ### Local development

+This section provides instructions for running the Next.js + Strapi template locally, connected to a live database instance on an active Platform.sh environment.
+Alternatively, if you would like to run this demo as originally intended by Strapi using SQLite, you can follow the instructions found in `README_upstream.md`.

-In all cases, it's important to develop on an isolated environment - do not open SSH tunnels to your production environment when developing locally.
+In all cases for developing with Platform.sh, it's important to develop on an isolated environment - do not open SSH tunnels to your production environment when developing locally.
 Each of the options below assume the following starting point:

 ```bash
 platform get PROJECT_ID